 The consistently rising house prices are not solely the outcome of tourism.
-Amsterdam is remarkably popular amongst various groups of people who, in addition to work, are attracted to the quality of life and the proximity of leisure, commercial and cultural activities in According to the second of the The city of Amsterdam provides economic and social demographic data via their website: http://maps.amsterdam.nl/ the city.
+Amsterdam is remarkably popular amongst various groups of people who, in addition to work, are attracted to the quality of life and the proximity of leisure, commercial and cultural activities in Aston roots account of the server of the se The city of Amsterdam provides economic and social demographic data via their website: $\label{eq:http://maps.amsterdam.nl/}$ the city.
 Compared to inhabitants of smaller cities or villages, these city dwellers are willing to live in smaller apartments as a trade-off.
 But some middle-income inhabitants, for example those working in healthcare, the police or education, have difficulty finding affordable living spaces in the city.
 The municipality is trying to solve this by initiating new projects that are specifically aimed at the construction of housing for the middle-income sector.
 The demand, however, is so large that it will be some time before the backlog is dealt with.
 In recent decades, the share of owner-occupied residential accommodation in the city has, however, increased significantly at the expense of the proportion of